Skip to main content

 Restaurant owners in Deep Ellum understand drainage problems on a deep level.
 Those old buildings with flat roofs that pond water after every single rain?
 Yeah.

-Here's something that surprises most people - flat roofs aren't actually flat.
-The National Roofing Contractors Association defines low-slope roofs as having a slope of 3-in-12 or less.[5]
-But you still need at least 1/4 inch of slope per foot to move water toward your drains.
-Doesn't sound like much.
-That subtle pitch makes all the difference between water draining properly and water just sitting there creating problems.
+Here's something that surprises most people.
+Flat roofs aren't actually flat.
+The National Roofing Contractors Association sets the low-slope and drainage standards the industry builds to,2 and even a low-slope roof needs a slight pitch, usually at least 1/4 inch per foot, to move water toward the drains.
+Doesn't sound like much, but that subtle slope makes all the difference between water draining and water just sitting there.

 Dallas storms can dump an insane amount of rain in a really short time.
 Like multiple inches in an hour.
 Your drainage system better be ready for that volume.
 We typically install multiple drains on commercial buildings:

-• Scuppers - emergency outlets that we cut through the parapet walls
+• Scuppers: emergency outlets we cut through the parapet walls

-Restaurants deal with this extra wrinkle - grease buildup around their kitchen exhaust fans.
+Restaurants deal with an extra wrinkle, grease buildup around their kitchen exhaust fans.
 We've learned through experience to position drains away from those areas.
 Because grease plus drain pipes equals expensive service calls and maintenance headaches down the road.
 Nobody wants that.

 Insulation does more than just create slope though.
 Keeps your building comfortable.
 Brings down energy costs noticeably.
 We follow current energy code requirements for insulation thickness - not optional, that's code.
 Your HVAC systems don't have to work nearly as hard maintaining comfortable temperature.